Get Started Here!

 • I’ll be dealing in percentages i.e. 100% W2 income with X% going to such and such, etc.

 • These are monthly averages.
-There is obviously some variations each month
+There is obviously some variations each month.
+This was taken from August 2024

 Income money flow

-In every typical month, we each make 2 paychecks.
+Therefore, in every typical month, we make 1 paycheck.
 This is equal to 100% of our W2 income.

 Some months, we will make 3 paychecks but this is obviously not the usual so I’m not counting that.
 As you might guess, we save and invest the extra pay checks during these months.